redpesk-core/afb-binding/README.md

         cmake -DCMAKE_INSTALL_PREFIX=/usr/local ..
         make -j install

-or use mkbuild:
+or use the script mkbuild.sh that automatize that process:

         ./mkbuild.sh -p /usr/local install

 ## Usage with pkg-config

-It installs a packege config file of name afb-binding.
+It installs a package config file of name afb-binding.

 That configuration file defines the cflags and libs to use as usual.

 Building a binding is possible for many targets.
-If the binding is intended to be a shared object compatible with afb-daemon, you should compile with option -fPIC.
+If the binding is intended to be a shared object compatible with afb-binder, you should compile with option -fPIC.

 In that case, when linking, you can use the provided version script to reduce the set of exported symbols.
 To get the path of the